-(f) OMX has incurred direct acquisition-related costs related to the proposed offer, which includes legal and advisory fees.
+(g) OMX has incurred direct acquisition-related costs related to the proposed offer, which includes legal and advisory fees.
 Nasdaq and OMX signed an agreement where Nasdaq will reimburse OMX for such costs.
 Therefore, under IFRS, OMX has deferred such costs until reimbursed by Nasdaq.

-Under U.S. GAAP, since the agreement to reimburse such costs is not unconditional, OMX has recognized these acquisition-related costs incurred as expense.
-As these costs are material non-recurring transactions under Regulation S-X, we recorded a pro forma adjustment to exclude these costs from the statement of income.
+Under U.S. GAAP, since the agreement to reimburse such costs is not unconditional, OMX has recognized these acquisition-related costs incurred as expense in their historical statement of income for the year ended December 31, 2007.
+As these costs are material non-recurring transactions under Regulation S-X, we recorded a pro forma adjustment to exclude these costs from the pro forma condensed combined statement of income.
 At December 31, 2007, these direct acquisition costs totaled \$11.8 million.
-In addition to these costs, OMX incurred \$35.0 million in direct acquisition costs in 2008.
-The total OMX direct acquisition costs of \$46.8 million were included in the purchase price of OMX as acquisition-related transaction costs.
-See Note 3 for further discussion.

-(g) To adjust computer operations and data communications expense for a non-recurring charge of \$12.9 million incurred by OMX in 2007 related to a valued added tax surcharge for the support and operations services OMX purchased from other companies within the OMX group.
+(h) To adjust computer operations and data communications expense for a non-recurring charge of \$12.9 million incurred by OMX in 2007 related to a valued added tax surcharge for the support and operations services OMX purchased from other companies within the OMX group.